dballard10/Cinenexus/README.md

-# ShowTracker
+# Show N' Connect

-ShowTracker is a dynamic web application that allows users to keep track of the shows they've watched, leave reviews, see what their friends are watching, and contribute to global reviews.
-Built with modern web technologies, ShowTracker offers a seamless and interactive experience for TV and movie enthusiasts.
+Show N' Connect is a dynamic web application that allows users to keep track of the shows they've watched, leave reviews, see what their friends are watching, and contribute to global reviews.
+Built with modern web technologies, Show N' Connect offers a seamless and interactive experience for TV and movie enthusiasts.

 ## Table of Contents